National Lottery Logo

 The debut drawing was held on 19.12.1994 as part of a TV show hosted by Noel Edmonds.
 There were seven winners.
 Gradually, many prize tiers appeared, promising additional winnings in a smaller amount.

-In 2000, National Lottery undertook a massive rebranding as ticket sales plummeted.
+In 2000, the National Lottery undertook a massive rebranding as ticket sales plummeted.
 The base games were named Lotto, and some additional games were removed due to low demand.
 At the same time, the emblem of the hand with fingers crossed for good luck was changed.
 As a result, the owners raised the game’s prestige and made it the most popular gambling event in the UK.
-Today it has six types of logos.
+Today, it has six types of logos.

 What is National Lottery?